Where 'Split' fits in the Shyamalaniverse (spoilers!)

 "Split" is in movie theatres in the US and UK now, and in Australia on 26 January.

 For more movie madness, check out our guide to the horror movies we're psyched about in 2017.
-And on the small screen, these are the 40-something TV shows we'll be bingeing this year.
+And on the small screen, these are the 40-something TV shows we'll be binging this year.

 Batteries Not Included: The CNET team shares experiences that remind us why tech stuff is cool.
 Take a look here.